Top

 +

 Churn is a symptom.
 What drives it is usually a combination of poor onboarding, unmet expectations at key life events, and invisible at-risk signals that behavioral data already contains — if you know how to read it.
-The segmentation and journey architecture I build surfaces those signals before exit becomes inevitable.
+The RHI/PFI quadrant model surfaces those signals and shows exactly where to start.

 Practitioner-built frameworks